daniloribeiro00/moveit-nextjs-next-level-week-4/README.md

 <p>NLW (Next Level Week) #4 project, by RocketSeat.</p>

-<p>Proffy is platform to encourage people who pass a lot a hours studying online to use the Pomodoro technique, which consists in study periods of 25min with intervals to exercise between these periods.</p>
+<p>Move.it is a platform to encourage people who pass a lot a hours studying online to use the Pomodoro technique, which consists in study periods of 25min with intervals to exercise between these periods.</p>

 <br>